FLAVR: Flow-Agnostic Video Representations for Fast Frame Interpolation: How does compare with the state-of-the-art?

 {\bf Speed vs. Accuracy Trade-off.} One major challenge for realizing the applications of video frame interpolation for real time applications on low resource hardware is to optimize the trade off between faster inference speed and better interpolation quality.
 Perhaps the most important contribution of our work is to propose an approach that strikes an optimum balance between both these factors by achieving best performance with smallest runtime.
-In fact, as shown in \figref{fig:intro_pic}, we achieve an inference speed of ~75FPS for \eightx{} interpolation, which is an order of magnitude higher compared to all the established methods.
+As shown in \figref{fig:intro_pic}, FLAVR offers an improved run time for multi-frame interpolation models.
 This improvement is possible mainly because we require no overhead in terms of computing optical flow or depth, and predict all the frames in a single forward pass.
-We also show in \figref{fig:TimeVsK} that the inference speed using our method scales gracefully with an increase in the interpolation factor $k$.
-We achieve runtime improvements of 20.2$\stimes$ and 23.1$\stimes$ for \fourx{} and \eightx{} interpolation respectively compared to Super-SloMo~\cite{jiang2018super}, one of the current fastest approaches.
-Also, \Ours{} achieves a runtime improvement of 46$\stimes$, 127$\stimes$ and 384$\stimes$ for \twox{}, \fourx{} and \eightx{} respectively with respect to QVI, the current most accurate method, which is possible due to our single shot flow-free prediction and efficient architecture.
+We also show in \figref{fig:TimeVsK} that the inference speed using our method scales gracefully with an increase in the interpolation factor $k$, while most prior methods incur linear growth with $k$.
+We achieve runtime improvements of $2.7\stimes, 6.2\stimes$ and $12.7\stimes$ for \eightx{}, $16\stimes$ and $32\stimes$ interpolation respectively with respect to QVI, which is the current most accurate method, while providing much higher interpolation accuracy compared to SuperSlomo, which is the current fastest.